zanematthew/quilt/readme.md

 # Description

-This library provides a simplified way to interacte with the [overly verbose](http://codex.wordpress.org/images/7/7e/editing-settings-api-example.png) [WordPress settings API](http://codex.wordpress.org/Settings_API) via an array.
+This library provides a simplified way to interact with the [overly verbosee](http://codex.wordpress.org/images/7/7e/editing-settings-api-example.png) [WordPress settings API](http://codex.wordpress.org/Settings_API) via an array.

-Once you've created a settings array the class will handle form submission, admin notices, dynamically generate actions and filters, display settings as a page or tab interface, and determine to display settings as "theme options" or a site "settings" while interanlly using the WordPress settings API.
+Once you've created a settings array the class will handle form submission, admin notices, dynamically generate actions and filters, display settings as a page or tab interface, and determine to display settings as "theme options" or a site "settings" while internally using the WordPress settings API.

 # Supported Field Types

 The currently supported field types (settings types) are:

 * header – An arbitrary header normally used to define a section
 * desc – An arbitrary description normally used after a header